-1. The Board finds that the CEO Interpretations are: # of Board members

-are reasonable and complete

-are not complete.
-Specifically:

-are not reasonable.
-Specifically:

-2. The Board finds that the CEO is: # of Board members is in compliance. is in compliance, except for items(s) noted and is making reasonable progress toward compliance: is not in compliance and is not making reasonable progress toward compliance cannot be determined

-Individual Board members had these (non-assessment) comments for potential further discussion by the Board on:

-3. Areas that may not be sufficiently addressed by The Board's policy (and value driving Board member's concern):
+1. The Board finds that the CEO Interpretations are: # of Board members are reasonable and complete are not complete.
+Specifically: are not reasonable.
+Specifically: 2.
+The Board finds that the CEO is: # of Board members is in compliance. is in compliance, except for items(s) noted and is making reasonable progress toward compliance: is not in compliance and is not making reasonable progress toward compliance cannot be determined reasonable progress toward compliance: is not in compliance and is not making reasonable progress toward compliance dividual Board members had these (non-assessment) comments for pote Areas that may not be sufficiently addressed by The Board's policy (ar concern): • Potential policy language that would address the Board Members wo rry?

-- •

-- •

-- 4. Potential policy language that would address the Board Members worry?

-- •

-- •